karl-johan-grahn/phd_topic_ideas/content/efficiency.md

         * Team goal
         * Decide on criteria
         * Use criteria to evaluate task priority
+* Model team organization as a continuous optimization problem of match quality
+    * Business requirements and candidates continuously change
+    * Members can rotate and leave at arbitrary times
+    * Link it with DEA
 * Interview people randomly in large numbers and ask them who they think the most efficient professionals are

 ## Theory/literature